What is a policy?

 LeRobot Integration

 LeRobot is a github repo by Hugging Face which implements training scripts for various policies in a standardized way.
-Supported policies include:
+Supported policies include:- act

 - diffusion